 Chapter Twenty-one

 Vasher stood atop the palace of the God King, watching the sun set beneath the western rainforest.
-The sunset was vibrant against the clouds, colors flaring for a moment, beautiful reds and oranges painting the trees.
+The sunset was vibrant against the clouds, colors flaring for the moment, beautiful reds and oranges painting the trees.
 Then, the colors died, fading darker and darker.

 Some said that before a man died, his BioChromatic aura flared with sudden brightness.
 Like a heart giving its last beat.
 Like the final surge of a wave before the tide retreats.
 Vasher had seen it happen, but only on occasion.
 Most men died with far less fanfare.